MMerryweather/Coursera/codebook.md

 	- The physical measure that was recorded at each time frame
 * value
 	- Type: num
 	- The mean values for each measurement
+	- units: g, standard gravity units